AP source: Ramírez, Guardians agree on 5-year, $124M deal

 AP Sports Writer

-Cleveland owner Paul Dolan has been widely criticized for not spending during the offseason, and the Guardians have one of baseball’s lowest payrolls.

-But in the past few days, the team locked up Ramírez, one of the AL’s best all-around players, and agreed to a five-year extension with closer Emmanuel Clase.
+The All-Star third baseman agreed to a $124 million, five-year contract on the eve of opening day with Cleveland, a record-setting deal for a franchise that hasn’t been able to swing with baseball’s big spenders over the years.

-Ramírez’s new deal doubles the largest contract Cleveland has ever given a player, topping the $60 million committed to slugger Edwin Encarnacion five years ago.
+The deal includes a full no-trade clause and is the biggest in team history, more than doubling the $60 million committed to slugger Edwin Encarnacion five years ago.

-Ramírez had two years left on a five-year, $26 million contract extension he signed in 2016.
-That deal included two team options — $12 million in 2022 and $14 million next season — that made him the highest-paid player on Cleveland’s roster.

-The 29-year-old Ramírez had expressed a desire to spend the remainder of his career with Cleveland, which signed the Dominican native as a teenager in 2009.
+It will be baseball’s 16th contract of $100 million or more since the end of the World Series.

+After stalling, negotiations intensified the past two days before the Indians broke camp as rumors surfaced about a possible trade involving Ramírez.
+The Guardians went outside their normal comfort zone, but will now have Ramírez for seven more seasons.

 A three-time All-Star, Ramírez batted .266 with 36 homers and 103 RBIs last season.
 He’s finished in the top three in MVP voting three times in the past five seasons.